-Czechoslovakian Wolfdogs are lively, alert dogs with a quiet confidence.
+Czechoslovakian Vlcaks are lively, alert dogs with a quiet confidence.
 They have a keen sense of direction and can move with lightning speed.
-Though Czechoslovakian Wolfdogs may be aloof with strangers, they show their people great devotion and loyalty.
+Though Czechoslovakian Vlcaks may be aloof with strangers, they show their people great devotion and loyalty.

-The Czechoslovakian Wolfdog resembles the Carpathian wolf.
+The Czechoslovakian Vlcak resembles the Carpathian wolf.
 Though strong and tall, the breed is light and agile.